-Operated by Florida's Turnpike Enterprise and the Central Florida Expressway Authority (CFX), State Road 429 wraps around western reaches of the Orlando metropolitan area between Interstate 4 in northwest Osceola County and SR 46 at Mount Plymouth.
-The four-lane toll road partitions into three distinct sections: Daniel Webster Western Beltway from I-4 north to SR 414 at Apopka, the John Land Apopka Expressway with SR 414 northwest to U.S. 441 (Orange Blossom Trail), and the Wekiva Parkway extending north from U.S. 441 to southeast Lake County.
-Including SR 417 (Central Florida Greeneway / Seminole Expressway), SR 429 will eventually form a complete beltway, with the Wekiva Parkway extending the toll road east to I-4 at SR 417 at Sanford.
+Operated by Florida's Turnpike Enterprise and the Central Florida Expressway Authority (CFX), State Road 429 wraps around western reaches of the Orlando metropolitan area between Interstate 4 in northwest Osceola County and SR 46 near Sanford.
+The toll road partitions into three distinct sections: Daniel Webster Western Beltway from I-4 north to SR 414 at Apopka, John Land Apopka Expressway with SR 414 northwest to U.S. 441 (Orange Blossom Trail), and Wekiva Parkway extending north from U.S. 441 to Mount Plymouth in southeast Lake County and east toward Sanford in Seminole County.
+Including SR 417 (Central Florida Greeneway / Seminole Expressway), SR 429 will eventually form a complete beltway, with Wekiva Parkway extending the toll road east to I-4 at SR 417 at Sanford.

 Florida State Road 429 Guides

-The 25 mile long Wekiva Parkway currently extends 13 miles north from Orange Blossom Trail in Apopka to SR 46 at Mt.
-Plymouth.
+The 25 mile long Wekiva Parkway currently extends 19 miles north from Orange Blossom Trail in Apopka to SR 46 west of Sanford.
 Construction on Sections 2B and 2A wrapped up with a ribbon cutting ceremony and 5K run on the morning of March 31, 2018.
 Completing the Central Florida Expressway Authority (CFX) section of the beltway, the five mile segment links Kelly Park Road with the Mt.
 Dora Connector (SR 453) and Sections 1A and 1B with Section 4A at County Road 435 (Mt.
 Plymouth Road).
-Section 4A, operated by Florida's Turnpike Enterprise (FTE) and opened to traffic on January 20, 2016, provides a 2.8 mile bypass of Mt.
+Section 4A, operated by Florida's Turnpike Enterprise (FTE) and opened to traffic on January 20, 2016, provides a 2.8 mile long bypass of Mt.
 Plymouth between CR 435 and State Road 46.

 Succeeding sections of the Wekiva Parkway east are developed by the FTE.
 Construction for Section 6 of the Wekiva Parkway started on October 18, 2017.
-The six-mile segment parallels or replaces SR 46 east from near Mt.
-Plymouth to Seminole County.
-Section 7A upgrades 3.53 miles of the State Road 46 corridor into a limited access road, with SR 46 shifting onto the adjacent frontage roads.
-Projected to start in late 2018 or early 2019, Section 8 turns the parkway 2.63 miles southeast to Interstate 4 and SR 417 (Seminole Expressway) at Sanford.
-With work commencing in 2019, Section 7B widens the remainder of SR 46, 1.87 miles east to I-4.
+Paralleling or replacing SR 46, the six mile segment from near Mt.
+Plymouth east to Exit 50 near Sanford in Seminole County opened to traffic on May 16, 2022.2 Section 7A, underway from April 1, 2018 to Fall 2022, upgraded 3.53 miles of the State Road 46 corridor into a limited access road, with SR 46 shifting onto the adjacent frontage roads.
+SR 429 northbound between Exit 50 and 52 opened on August 1, 2022, followed by southbound on August 15, 2022.

 Daniel Webster Western Beltway